Title Loan Laws And Disclosures For Each State

 Illinois

-Title loans in Illinois are capped at $4,000.
-The loan payments can’t be more than 50% of the borrower’s gross monthly income, and balloon payments aren’t allowed.
+Title loan payments in Illinois can’t exceed 50% of the borrower’s gross monthly income, and balloon payments aren’t allowed.
 You must repay the loan in equal installments.

 Indiana

 Indiana prohibits title loan lending.
-Short-term payday loans are allowed, with specific regulations including a maximum loan amount of $550 or 20% of the borrower’s gross income.
+Short-term payday loans are permitted, subject to specific regulations, including a maximum loan amount of $550 or 20% of the borrower’s gross monthly income.

 Iowa